1-Nikita/demo-repo/README.md

 #Demo

-some description about git and github
+some description about git and github.